sudar/Arduino-Makefile/README.md

 You need to have the Arduino IDE.
 You can either install it through the installer or download the distribution zip file and extract it.

-The Makefile also delegates resetting the board to a short Perl program.
+The Makefile also delegates resetting the board to a short Python program.
-You'll need to install `Device::SerialPort` to use it though.
+You'll need to install `pySerial` to use it though.

 On Debian or Ubuntu:

-       apt-get install libdevice-serialport-perl
+       apt-get install python-serial

 On Fedora:

-       yum install perl-Device-SerialPort
+       yum install pyserial

 On openSUSE:

-      zypper install perl-Device-SerialPort
+      zypper install python-serial

 On Mac using MacPorts:

-      sudo port install p5-device-serialport
+      sudo port install py27-serial

-      and use /opt/local/bin/perl5 instead of /usr/bin/perl
+On Windows:

+       pySerial can be downloaded from PyPi

 On other systems:

-       cpan Device::SerialPort
+       pip install pyserial

+        or

+       easy_install -U pyserial

 ## Usage